uncomfyhalomacro/erudite-vim/README.md

 # Neovim Ronin

 My neovim configuration.
 This is my way to learn Lua 🌙.
 Currently underconstruction and using Vimscript.
+This config was inspired by [NVCode](https://github.com/ChristianChiarulli/nvcode/).
+I mostly like julia so I am making my own configuration.

 ## TODOS